nearprotocol/stakewars/VALIDATORS.md

 #Stake Wars 2.0 Validators List

 Hello!
-This is the list of professional validators that joined Stake Wars 2.0 Fork this repo and submnit a PR adding your validator, or fixing any typo or error in the description.
+This is the list of professional validators that joined Stake Wars 2.0 Fork this repo and submit a PR adding your validator, or fixing any typo or error in the description.

 | Validator Name | website | Logo | Blurb | Account ID | Fees | Country |
 | --- | --- | --- | --- | --- | --- | --- |